-The 2019 Audi A8 has a 12.3” high-resolution virtual cockpit display replacing the instrument panel, the capacity to interpret GPS route data and sensor information to automatically cruise at speeds of 34-99mph, unattended self-parking (perfect for online betting NZ), and a 3.0L turbocharged engine producing 340hp and 370lb-ft of torque.
+The 2019 Audi A8 has a 12.3” high-resolution virtual cockpit display replacing the instrument panel, the capacity to interpret GPS route data and sensor information to automatically cruise at speeds of 34-99mph, unattended self-parking (perfect for top internet based betting sites), and a 3.0L turbocharged engine producing 340hp and 370lb-ft of torque.

 2019 BMW 8 Series